Home | Species List | Bibliography

 Abstract: "Niche volumes according to several physical and water quality parameters are shown for Drunella grandis, Drunella doddsi and Tricorythodes minutus.
 Generalist strategies have been adopted by D. grandis for physical habitat characteristics and by T. minutus for water quality characteristics.
 Drunella doddsi, a specialist, has the smallest physical habitat and water quality niche dimensions of the three mayfly species.
 Even though each has its own unique niche, there is some overlap between them for most niche dimensions studied.
 These overlaps are probably present because density independent seasonal limiting factors in western United States streams are as strong or stronger selectors than many density dependent factors.
 Also, each species has its own unique niche "hypervolume" that changes from station to station and from time to time. "

-Winget,RN; Mangum,FA 1991 Environmental profile of Traver (Ephemeroptera: Tricorythidae) in the Western United States.
+Winget,RN and Mangum,FA 1991 Environmental profile of Traver (Ephemeroptera: Tricorythidae) in the Western United States.
 Journal of Freshwater Ecology 6 3, 335-344.

-Winget,RN; Mangum,FA 1996 Environmental profile of Drunella coloradensis Dodds (Ephemeroptera: Ephemerellidae) in the Western United States.
+Winget,RN and Mangum,FA 1996 Environmental profile of Drunella coloradensis Dodds (Ephemeroptera: Ephemerellidae) in the Western United States.
 Journal of Freshwater Ecology 11 2, 225-232.

-Wipfli,MS, Hudson,J and Caouette,J 1998 Influence of salmon carcasses on stream productivity: response of biofilm and benthic macroinvertebrates in southeastern Alaska, U.S.A.
+Wipfli,MS; Hudson,J and Caouette,J 1998 Influence of salmon carcasses on stream productivity: response of biofilm and benthic macroinvertebrates in southeastern Alaska, U.S.A.
 Can.
 J. Fish.
 Aquat.
 Sci.
 55(6): 1503-1511 Abstract

 X